Pete Kirtley: Songwriting and record production

-Further chart success has included songs on Sugababes number one album Taller in More Ways, Mutya Buena's debut solo album Real Girl, which reached the UK top ten chart, America's Got Talent winner Bianca Ryan's self-titled debut album, plus the Armin van Buuren single "This World is Watching Me".
-One of Kirtley's songs was featured on Koda Kumi's tenth studio album, Japonesque ("No Man's Land"), which reached number one in Japan, and Light Years Away was a single and featured on the Tiesto album, A Town Called Paradise, which reached number two in the Billboard Dance/Electronic Albums chart.
+Further chart success has included songs on Sugababes number one album Taller in More Ways, Mutya Buena's debut solo album Real Girl, which reached the UK top ten chart, America's Got Talent winner Bianca Ryan's self-titled debut album, plus the Armin van Buuren and Rank 1 single "This World Is Watching Me".
+One of Kirtley's songs was featured on Koda Kumi's tenth studio album, Japonesque ("No Man's Land"), which reached number one in Japan, and "Light Years Away" was a single and featured on the Tiësto album, A Town Called Paradise, which reached number two in the Billboard Dance/Electronic Albums chart.
 His production of a solo version by Stephen Gately of Dream, was included by Boyzone in their album Thank You & Goodnight with Gately's vocals being incorporated in the album version.

 Kirtley also co-wrote and produced (under the pseudonym of The Cheeky Boyz) the Cheeky Song (Touch My Bum), the first single of The Cheeky Girls, which sold more than 1.2 million units internationally.
 He also co-wrote and produced the following three singles, all of which reached the top ten of the UK charts.

 He is a member of the Executive Committee of the charity Rugby for Heroes, and co-wrote and produced "With Pride", their official anthem for the Rugby World Cup.

 In 2017 he was invited to take part in the 30th anniversary Bros concert at London's O2 Arena and was featured on percussion.

-In July 2021, Kirtley launched his first virtual Artificial Intelligence driven act, Skullz under a new label venture, Soundr, set up by Kirtley and John Black.
+In July 2021, Kirtley launched his first virtual Artificial Intelligence driven act, Skullz under a new label venture, Soundr, set up by Kirtley.
 The metaverse music label aims to develop and release virtual artists who will exist exclusively in virtual worlds.
 Skullz, originally destined to be a real-world act created by Kirtley in 2019, became digital after Kirtley witnessed how the gaming industry survived through the COVID-19 pandemic via digital experiences and transactions.